wgseligman/GramsSim/mac/README.md

    the two most useful are `IMag` (the track energy) and `PDG`; `ID` (G4 track ID) and `PID` (parent ID) may also be helpful.

-   - `Cut Control` - This allows to set cuts on which tracks are displayed.
+   - `Cut Control` - This allows you to set cuts on which tracks are displayed.
 For example, in the `IMag` line, you can set the Min to `20 MeV` to show only those tracks with more than 20 MeV.
 Note that you *must* include units in the cut.